-1) Verbal warning from Student Life Director, with possible earlier curfew; notice given to major teacher.
+1) Verbal warning from Resident Director, with possible earlier curfew; notice given to major teacher.

-2) Written warning to student from Student Life Director; notice given to major teacher and Artistic Director.
+2) Written warning to student from Resident Director; notice given to major teacher and Artistic Director.

 3) Immediate dismissal from Green Mountain Chamber Music Festival without refund.